(Last Updated On: August 4, 2023)

 - Slowly add the flour mixture to the butter, cream cheese, and sugar mixture.
 Mix until well blended into cookie dough.

 - Put the cookie dough in the refrigerator for about 2 hours to chill so it won't be so sticky.

-- After chilling the cookie dough, fill a cookie scoop about 3/4 full of cookie dough.
-Or you can use a spoon and then roll the cookie dough in your hands to form a ball.
+- After chilling the cookie dough, take it out of the refrigerator and fill a cookie scoop about 3/4 full of cookie dough.
+Or you can use a spoon and then roll the cookie dough in your lightly floured hands to form a ball.

-- Push between 2 to 4 chocolate chips, one at a time, all around the center of the cookie dough.
+- Push a couple of chocolate chips, one at a time, all around the center of the cookie dough.
 Then cover the chocolate chips with some more cookie dough.

 - Squeeze the cookie scoop handle and let the ball of cookie dough fall into the bowl of sprinkles.
 Roll it around in the sprinkles to cover all sides of the ball of cookie dough.
 Repeat these steps for the rest of the cookie dough.